moonpogo/wayword/README.md

-# wayword
+# Wayword

 A writing tool focused on emergence, constraint, and stylometry.

+## Status
+MVP / v0 prototype